IneffableLeafs/spotify_song_data_analysis/README.md

 Five models are provided.
 One is a decision tree regression, and the other four are random forest regressions.
 1. On line 30 of the file, replace you can replace "decision_tree_model" with "forest_1", "forest_2", etc. to try other models.
 2. Running this file will show you the percent error.
 So if you get 0.1, the algorithm predicts wrong 10% of the time.
 3. This will give you an idea of how wide your music taste is.
-The lower your score, the more focused your music taste is.
+The lower your score, the more focused your music taste is, and the more likely the songs you will get fit your music taste.

 # Now, move to plots.py:
 Here, you can play around with the data you have.
 In this case, line 17 has a bivariable plot, that compares two variables.